Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 Can Slack be replaced by Microsoft Teams?

 Yes.
-Slack is only an optional notification channel in the workflow.
-In many tax firms, Microsoft Teams is the more natural choice.
+Slack is only the notification channel in the template.
+In Microsoft 365 environments, Teams may be the appropriate channel.

 Should client names and subject lines be posted to Slack?

 Only if this has been deliberately reviewed.
-It is often better to keep chat messages technical and avoid writing confidential content to Slack or Teams.
+In many cases, chat messages should stay technical and avoid writing confidential content to Slack or Teams.

 Can I use Gmail instead of Outlook?